-- 1. The Share Compensation Plan, as described in the Circular and the grant of RSUs and Options thereunder in accordance therewith, is hereby ratified, confirmed and approved and shall continue and remain in effect until further ratification is required pursuant to the rules of the TSX-V or other applicable regulatory requirements; - 2. the number of Common Shares reserved for issuance under the Share Compensation Plan shall be no more than 10% of the Corporation's issued and outstanding share capital at the time of any RSUs and Options grant; - 3. the issuance of up to the maximum of 1,603,866 Common Shares issuable upon the redemption of RSUs under the Share Compensation Plan is hereby authorized and approved; - 4. the Corporation is hereby authorized and directed to issue such Common Shares pursuant to the Share Compensation Plan as fully paid and non-assessable Common Shares of the Company; - 5. the Board be authorized to make any changes to the Share Compensation Plan, as may be required or permitted by the TSX-V; and - 6.
-Any one director or officer of the Corporation is authorized and directed, on behalf of the Corporation, to take all necessary steps and proceedings and to execute, deliver and file any and all declarations, agreements, documents and other instruments and do all such other acts and things that may be necessary or desirable to give effect to this ordinary resolution."
+- 1. the Share Compensation Plan, as described in the Circular, with the grant of RSUs and Options thereunder in accordance therewith, is hereby ratified, confirmed and approved and shall continue and remain in effect until further ratification is required pursuant to the rules of the TSX-V or other applicable regulatory requirements; - 2. the maximum number of Common Shares reserved for issuance under the Share Compensation Plan shall be no more than 10% of the Corporation's issued and outstanding share capital at the time of any RSU or Option award or grant; - 3. the Corporation is hereby authorized and directed to issue such Common Shares pursuant to the Share Compensation Plan as fully paid and non-assessable Common Shares; - 4. any one director or officer of the Corporation be and is hereby authorized to make any changes to the Share Compensation Plan, as may be required or permitted by the TSX-V; and - 5. any one director or officer of the Corporation is authorized and directed, on behalf of the Corporation, to take all necessary steps and proceedings and to execute, deliver and file any and all declarations, agreements, documents and other instruments and do all such other acts and things that may be necessary or desirable to give effect to this ordinary resolution."